Minimal Diagrams of Free Knots: Introduction Background

-To find the graph associated to a free knot, it is useful to first draw the associated chord diagram.
-Given a free knot, we draw its chord diagram by first numbering the classical crossings in the diagram.
+To find the intersection graph associated to a free knot diagram, it is useful to first draw the associated chord diagram.
+Given a free knot, we draw its chord diagram by numbering the classical crossings in the diagram.
 We then, separately, draw a parametrizing (core) circle.
 We choose a base point on the knot and a corresponding base point on the circle.
-We then transverse the knot (in the direction of a chosen orientation) from the base point, keeping track along the circle of the order in which we encounter the crossings.
+We then traverse the knot (in the direction of a chosen orientation) from the base point, keeping track along the circle of the order in which we encounter the crossings.
 Each crossing will appear twice along the circle, so we are able to form one chord in the circle corresponding to each crossing.
+For those familiar with Gauss diagrams, we note that the chord diagram can be derived from the Gauss diagram simply by omitting the arrowhead and the sign on each chord.

-Once we have a chord diagram, we form our corresponding graph.
-Each chord in the chord diagram is associated with a vertex in our graph.
+Once we have a chord diagram, we form our corresponding intersection graph.
+For every chord in the chord diagram, we have a vertex in our graph.
 There is an edge between two vertices if and only if the two corresponding chords in the chord diagram intersect.

 In Figure~\ref{ex}, we provide another example of an irreducibly odd graph and its corresponding free knot diagram and chord diagram.